-Waterloo was a victory for European co-operation, not a simple matter of Britain versus France, or Wellington against Napoleon, says a Swansea historian and expert in the field.
-18th June marks the 200th anniversary of the 1815 battle.
+Waterloo was a victory for European co-operation, not a simple matter of Britain versus France, or Wellington against Napoleon, says a Swansea historian and expert in the field, in the approach to the 200th anniversary of the 1815 battle on 18th June.

 A coalition of nations defeated Napoleon, including not just British troops but forces from the territories that we now know as Germany, Belgium and the Netherlands, said Dr Leighton James.
 He added that the battle was less of a turning point than we might think: if anything, the key moment was the battle of Leipzig in 1813, two years before Waterloo.

 Dr.James is associate professor in the department of history and classics at Swansea University.
 His research expertise includes the Revolutionary and Napoleonic wars in German Central Europe and the Seven Years War.

 “Waterloo was a European victory, not just a British one.
 It was a victory for European co-operation, and to characterise it as just a British triumph is too simple.

 Wellington’s troops fought alongside soldiers from areas we know now as Germany, Belgium and the Netherlands.

 In fact, the real turning point in the battle is the arrival of the Prussians, who appear just in time to reinforce Wellington’s troops.